- Home/

 Important clarity: A business card can make tracking easier, but a business card alone doesn’t make interest deductible.
 The deduction depends on whether the underlying charges were business expenses for tax purposes.

-A practical lens for small business owners: A tax deduction reduces taxable income, not the interest bill itself.
+A tax deduction reduces taxable income — not the interest bill itself.
 So even when a business credit card interest deduction applies, the business still pays the interest in cash.
-That’s why many tax professionals focus first on clean tracking and second on cost control.
-In practice, deducting credit card interest comes down to documentation: you need to show the interest relates to business expenses, not personal expenses.
+That's why many tax professionals focus first on clean tracking and second on cost control.

+The most direct way to reduce credit card interest costs is to contact your issuer, explore consolidation options, and pay more than the minimum each month.
 If your business is going through a rough time, consider contacting your credit card issuers to seek a temporary break on interest rates, or to arrange a payment program with a longer timeline or lower monthly payments.
-One popular way to achieve this is with a 0% intro APR offer, but it's vital to understand what 0% APR means before accepting.
+One option is a 0% intro APR offer, which temporarily eliminates interest on new purchases or transferred balances — but it's vital to understand what 0% APR means before accepting.

 A 2024 survey by market research company J.D.
 Power found that among the 51% of small businesses classified as financially unhealthy, 61% were carrying debt on business credit cards and 63% were using those cards to cover operating expenses.
 Annual percentage rates (APRs) for business credit cards often range from 18% to 36%.